dtonhofer/prolog_notes/other_notes/about_prolog_extensions/README.md

 ## Editor support for comments

 Comments uglify the code quickly.
 What do.
 Speech bubbles that open on hover?
+Folding?

+## Module headers are annoying and hard to maintain!

+The practice of having a separate declaration for exported functionality was already extremely annoying in Modula-2 and has not become more appetizing since, rather the contrary.
+Do classes have separate lists of public methods?
+No they dont.
+Then why do Modules have those?

+There should be local annotations on the predicates to say that "this predicate is exported from the module".
+A simple "public" might suffice.

+If one wants to have the list of exports, there should be a tool to extract a relevant definition.